InfuseAI/primehub/README.md

 # PrimeHub Community Edition

-Welcome to PrimeHub Community Edition repository, **PrimeHub** is an effortless infrastructure for machine learning built on the top of Kubernetes.
-It provides *cluster-computing*, *one-click research environment*, *easy dataset loading*, *management of various resources* and *access-control*.
-All of these are designed from *project/team-centric* concept.
+Welcome to the PrimeHub Community Edition repository, **PrimeHub** is an effortless infrastructure for machine learning built on the top of Kubernetes.
+It provides *cluster-computing*, *one-click research environments*, *easy dataset loading*, and *management of various resources* and *access-control*.
+All of these are designed from *a project/team-centric* concept.

 In terms of **PrimeHub CE**, it provides a few fundamental features from [Enterprise Edition](https://www.infuseai.io/).

 To IT leaders, PrimeHub gives flexibility and administration authority to configure resources and settings for their teams, as well as to pave the way and manage productionized workloads.

-To Data scientists, PrimeHub provides JupyterHub-ready environment which is just few-clicks away.
+To data scientists, PrimeHub provides JupyterHub-ready environments only just a few clicks away.

-In this community repository, it contains a *Helm Chart* to PrimeHub CE and a guide of PrimeHub CE installation by *Helm*.
+This community repository contains a *Helm Chart* for PrimeHub CE and a guide on how to install PrimeHub CE with *Helm*.

 ## Fundamental Features